microsoft/mscclpp/README.md

 ### Host-Side Communication Proxy

 Some in-kernel communication interfaces of MSCCL++ send requests (called triggers) to a GPU-external helper that conducts key functionalities such as DMA or RDMA.
-This helper is called a channel service or a proxy.
+This helper is called a proxy service or a proxy in short.
 MSCCL++ provides a default implementation of a proxy, which is a background host thread that busy polls triggers from GPUs and conducts functionalities accordingly.
 For example, the following is a typical host-side code for MSCCL++.

 ```cpp
 // Bootstrap: initialize control-plane connections between all ranks